 In all states, it is legal to have your loved one’s body at home after they die.
 Maine does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, 22 Maine Revised Statutes § 2846 (2018), which permits an immediate family member, spouse, domestic partner, or other person “authorized in writing by the deceased” to file the death certificate.)

 Maine law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person before death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 In Maine, if a body will be transported by common carrier -- such as a train or airplane -- it must either be embalmed or placed in a container “designed to prevent the escape of fluids or offensive odors.”
 (Maine Health and Human Services Rule 10-146, Chapter 1 (2018).)